 This because you can experience an issue at any moment and you would like to get help ASAP.

-Bluehost is renowned for their fast and solid customer support.
+Bluehost is renowned for its fast and solid customer support.
 You can get help via phone, email, and tickets.
-Bluehost has great customer support because of their transparency.
+Bluehost has great customer support because of its transparency.

 Both Bluehost and GoDaddy have huge knowledge bases.